sven-hash/docs/content/run-nym-nodes/mixnodes.md

 The bot will send you tokens so that you can bond your mixnode.
 First, you'll need to run it.

-### Run the mixnode
+## Run your mixnode

 `./nym-mixnode run --id winston-smithnode`

-You should see a nice clean startup:
+Should return a nice clean startup:

 ```
      | '_ \| | | | '_ \ _ \